decentraland/content-service/docs/APIDOC.md

 ### POST /mappings

-Updates the scene of a set of parcels.
-Requires calculating the ipfs cid
+Updates the content for a scene that belongs to a set of parcels.
+Requires calculating the IPFS CID

 Recieves a request with a `Content-Type:multipart/form-data` query parameter, and with the following parts: